 While there have been a number of demonstrations of fundamental principles using isolated atoms and photons, coherent quantum control and large scale entanglement remains experimentally challenging in robust, stable condensed matter systems.
 The basic building blocks of these solid-state quantum systems are simple, and familiar to most physicists: single spins, photons and springs.
-The Dutt group is building quantum control toolboxes for thesesystems, motivated by the need for larger interconnected systems.
+The Dutt group is building quantum control toolboxes motivated by the need for larger interconnected systems.
 Tools from several areas such as nuclear magnetic resonance, quantum optics, quantum information science, chemistry and nanoscience are required in this hybrid approach.

 For more information on his research, please visit: www.duttlab.pitt.edu